Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Introduction

 Are the wandering of the Sun's magnetic activity between the two distinct modes of low and regular activity cycles, the occurrence of ``Maunder minima stars'' and the observed break-down of the rotation rate--age relationship connected?
-Based on a reduced dynamo model that imbibes the spiritual essence of Babcock-Leighton and turbulent dynamos, and utilizing stochastically forced, non-linear delay differential equations with additive noise we show these diverse phenomena can be explained on the basis of bimodality of the underlying dynamo mechanism.
-We conjecture that a stellar evolution mediated shift in the dynamo efficiency enables a transition across super-critical to subcritical states that make the full dynamical regime accessible to an aging star.
+Based on a reduced dynamo model that imbibes the spiritual essence of Babcock-Leighton and turbulent dynamos, and utilizing stochastically forced, non-linear delay differential equations, we show these diverse phenomena can be explained on the basis of bimodality of the underlying dynamo mechanism.
+Based on this analysis, we argue that a stellar evolution mediated shift in the dynamo efficiency enables a transition across supercritical to subcritical states that makes the full dynamical regime -- including very weak activity states -- accessible to an aging star.